ngs-lang/ngs/c/ngs.1.md

 	# Outputs one per line: 2, 110

-When the condition following the **guard** clause is true,the execution continues.
+When the condition following the **guard** clause is true, the execution continues.
 When the condition is false, method implementation execution is terminated and the search in the array of method implementations continues as if this implementation did not match the types of the arguments.
-I suggest not to cause any side effects inside the method implementation in statements above **guard**, if you have any.
+I recommend not to cause any side effects inside the method implementation in statements above **guard**, if you have any.

 Such scanning behaviour allows for example to extend native **fetch** method, which can read a file to be able to fetch a URL.